Winner28/yandex-money-sdk-android/README.md

 Keep in mind that the application data should be cleaned by you after switching from one host to another.

+If you want to make test payments, select msdkMockDebug build option in the Build Variants settings.

 ## Links

 1. Yandex.Money API (in [English][4], in [Russian][5])